Close

 Feminist Society - A feminist issues advocacy group

-High Pride - An LGBT+ advocacy group
+High Pride - An LGBTQ+ advocacy group

-High Pride is an inclusive LGBT+ advocacy group with the aim to help all areas of our community feel they belong without discrimination or prejudice.
+High Pride is an inclusive LGBTQ+ advocacy group with the aim to help all areas of our community feel they belong without discrimination or prejudice.
 We are focused on understanding how we all fit within society and promoting equality through the school.
-We work to: develop opportunities for safe, constructive conversation and debate; build positive peer support; learn more about the history of the LGBT+ community; understand issues of today; and build a positive all-inclusive future.
+We work to: develop opportunities for safe, constructive conversation and debate; build positive peer support; learn more about the history of the LGBTQ+ community; understand issues of today; and build a positive all-inclusive future.

 Any student with an idea for a new Student Equality Team,